 I’m not sure exactly why or how, but it seems to me that in the (American) society I find myself in—we have forgotten the richness of deep emotion.
 I notice it time and time again.
 Emotion is somehow seen as a weakness, something we need to cover.
 When people (adults) cry in front of others they more often than not apologize.
 We seem to have forgotten the value, but more importantly the necessity of deep emotion.
 It keeps us human.
 It is human.
 It keeps us flowing.
 It keeps us sane.
 It keeps us alive and vital in this breathtaking but sometimes heartbreaking world we live in.

 So I wanted to encourage you… if you feel something FEEL it.
 If it’s big– if it’s like a damn breaking—give yourself the time and space it needs.
 Be patient with yourself.
 Be gentle with yourself.
 But allow yourself to be gorgeously human—and feel.
 It’s a gift to yourself that I doubt you’ll regret.
 I haven’t.
 But furthermore, I believe we all benefit from the authenticity of being that comes from being deeply honest with ourselves and giving ourselves the space to feel whatever it is that we need to in this human life.
 It’s rich.
-Whether we know you cried your eyes out last night or you’re your freshness and authenticity will add to this world.
+Whether we know you cried your eyes out last night or not your freshness and authenticity will add to this world.